jestegs/model-to-sprite/README.md

 ##

-Rotates a specified object to different angles and renders an animation from each as a series of images.
+Rotates a user-specified camera object to different angles and renders an animation from each as a series of images.

 Just define render settings as normal, copy/paste the script into blender, and run it.